metal-slime/questions-answered/README.md

 Node v22.14.0 must be available on your system.
 To install see https://nodejs.org/en/download

+To get a Gemini API Key, go to https://aistudio.google.com/app/apikey

 ## To run application

 1. Clone the repo locally